 - Two-Way Feedback – Check-in conversations provide opportunities for two-way feedback between employees and managers.
 While employees have an opportunity to discuss their performance and goals, managers get an assessment of their leadership performance and the effectiveness of workplace processes.

-- Agile Goal-Setting – Agile goal-setting is the hallmark of successful employee development, but it’s not possible in an annual performance review framework.
+- Agile Goal-Setting – Agile goal-setting is the hallmark of successful real-time performance management, but it’s not possible in an annual performance review framework.
 Check-ins provide ideal opportunities for employees to adapt their goals to the changing needs of the organization, in conversation with their managers.

 - Peer Feedback – Peer-to-peer (P2P) feedback can be useful for frequent check-ins.
 The insights of fellow employees provide managers a more complete perspective and help make continuous performance management a more integral part of the organization’s culture.